kjd/coen/README.md

 - Debuerreotype a reproducible, snapshot-based Debian rootfs builder:  https://github.com/debuerreotype/debuerreotype, and
 - Tails or The Amnesic Incognito Live System: https://tails.boum.org/index.en.html

-## Requirements for Build a RRZKSKCLOS ISO Image
+## Requirements for Build the ISO Image

-Building RRZKSKCLOS requires:
+Building the ISO image requires:

 - The KVM virtual machine hypervisor.
 If is not available the build process will be slower.